tin-dao/AtlasUI/Framework/README.txt

-This is v0.39 Alpha 5 / Peppermint Release of AtlasUI Web Framework.
-This framework version includes:
+This is v0.39.5 Alpha 5 (Maintenance) / Peppermint Release of AtlasUI Web Framework.
+The following list is what AtlasUI consists of at this moment in time:

+-------Browser Oriented-------
+- Notifications
+- Redirections
+- YMP File Installer Button

 -------Main Implementations-------
 - AtlasUI FTP Login